-(The FERA emerge and whenever DORA speaks of Doctor Hesselius, they make a racket to keep the judge from hearing.
+(The FERA emerge and whenever DORA speaks of Doctor Hesselius, they make a racket, yapping and banging the desk to keep the judge from hearing.
 The JUDGE shouts to DORA when he speaks, although she cannot hear the Fera.)

 Hush up!
 Not you, Dora!
 Never mind me.
 What did you say?!
 Be quick and speak up!